ghfa2000/alx-pre_course/0x01-git/README.md

 readme file
-Starting to code today,so cool
+Starting to code today,so cool!!